tmachyshyn/espocrm-data-tools/README.md

 Tools that help you fix data before import

-## 1. Skipping invalid email adresses
+## 1. Skipping invalid email addresses

-This tool helps to find invalid email adresses and skip them in the .csv file.
+This tool helps to find invalid email addresses and skip them in the .csv file.
 After running this tool will be created two .csv files:

 - the first will contain the list of correct records.